 We understand how overwhelming it can be to deal with billing concerns on top of health issues.
 We also understand that medical bills and insurance details can be confusing.

 Our goal at Emerson Hospital is to make this process as easy and stress-free as possible for you.
-Here’s some information to help:
+Here is some information to help:

 Understanding your hospital bill

-Your hospital bill is based on the charges you incur while you’re a patient.
-These include your room, nursing care and hospital services such as laboratory, pharmacy or radiology—plus any outstanding balance from pre-admission testing performed here.
+Your hospital bill is based on the charges you incur while you are a patient.
+These include your room, nursing care and hospital services such as laboratory, pharmacy or radiology — plus any outstanding balance from pre-admission testing performed here.

 We will first file a claim with your insurance company.
-If there’s a balance due after your insurance company has processed your claim, or if you don’t have insurance, we’ll mail a bill to you.
+If there is a balance due after your insurance company has processed your claim, or if you do not have insurance, we will mail a bill to you.

 The amount you owe may include insurance deductibles, non-covered services or items, co-payments, or coinsurance balances due after insurance has paid on a charge.

 Your physicians’ fees are not included in your hospital bill.
-You’ll receive separate bills from the physicians and/or surgeons who participated in your diagnosis and treatment, which could include:
+You will receive separate bills from the physicians and/or surgeons who participated in your diagnosis and treatment, which could include:

 - Your personal physician